 A: The following are suggestions for camper accounts.
 This amount can be charged to your account along with your balance or can be paid by a separate check.
 We operate on an account system - campers do not carry cash.
 We recommend between $50.00 - $75.00 for your daughter's camper account.
 She will need at least $20.00 if she wants to do arts and crafts.
 An additional $10 allows your camper to be able to get one candy bar ($1.00) and one soda ($1.00) each day.
-Any additional money will allow her to purchase things offered in our camp store (toothbrush, pens, sweatshirts, rings, devotional booklets, postcards, stamps, books, pants, shorts, tee shirts, journals, etc.).
-The following items may be subtracted from your camper's account during her stay: craft items, store items, missionary donations (by her request only), stay-over day purchases and/or charges for loss or breakage of camp equipment and laundry service charges (only as requested by camper).
-Money left in your camper's account at the end of the session will be returned to her in cash with a receipt.
+Any additional money will allow her to purchase things offered in our camp store (toothbrush, pens, postcards, stamps, books, and more).
+The following items may be subtracted from your camper's account during her stay: craft items, store items, missionary donations (by her request only), stay-over day purchases, charges for loss or damage of camp equipment, and laundry service charges (only as requested by camper).
+Money left in your camper's account at the end of the session will be refunded.

 Q: What does camp do about allergies?

 A: We need to receive your completed camper health form by May 1.
 Please note that among other items, the health form requires a doctor's signature.
-WE CANNOT ADMIT YOUR CAMPER WITHOUT A FULLY COMPLETED HEALTH FORM.
+We cannot check-in your camper without a fully completed health form.
 Timely receipt of the health form makes it possible for Tapawingo staff to catch any mistakes/omissions on your health form PRIOR to your arrival.
 If your camper has a known allergic reaction, she MUST bring her prescribed Epi-pen.
 Please call your doctor for details.
 PRN inhalers are the only medication allowed in the cabin with the camper.